-A part of the Switch’s critical success can be attributed to Nintendo’s approach in making the console a new home for its beloved franchises.
-With games like Zelda: Breath of the Wild and Super Mario Odyssey, we can see how much more ambitious the Switch has allowed Nintendo to be when it comes to creating first-party games.
+A part of the Switch’s critical success can be attributed to Nintendo’s well-calculated approach in making the console a new home for its beloved franchises.
+Games like Zelda: Breath of the Wild and Super Mario Odyssey have already provided us with a glimpse into a future where Nintendo first-party releases can strive to be much more ambitious than their predecessors.

 Pokémon Sword & Shield Release Date

 During E3 2017, we got a short announcement from Pokémon Company CEO Tsunekazu Ishihara, stating Game Freak had begun development on the next core RPG Pokémon title.
 A recent Nintendo Direct provided us with further details about the next mainline games, titled Pokémon Sword & Shield, including a worldwide release date for November 15, 2019.
 Both versions are currently available for pre-order, including a double pack bundle that includes a copy of each.

 Sword & Shield will take place in the UK-inspired Galar region, which is comprised of multiple environments ranging from small rural villages, bustling urban cities, icy mountains, mineral-rich caves, and massive stadiums.
 Along with the new region comes a new cel-shaded visual style that maintains the 3D-perspective of recent titles, including the ability to rotate the player camera freely.